Eligibility Criteria for GMAT Exam

 So, you made up your mind to take the GMAT?
 An MBA is one of the most important investments people make in their careers.
-However, before you go out and about with your GMAT preparation, it is always good to check if you are eligible to take the GMAT or not.
+However, before you go out and about with your GMAT preparation, it is always good to check if you pass the GMAT Exam Eligibility Criteria.
 Why is it important to know if you are eligible?
 Well, for one, if you are freshly out of college and have not hit the professional world yet, you might need to gain some work experience before you target graduate schools.
 On the other hand, there are cases when applicants may be overqualified for an MBA and are better off going for an Executive MBA instead.
-To be on a safer side and not having to look for surprises later, we are sharing a list of criteria that will help you understand whether you are eligible for the Graduate Management Admission Test or not –
+To avoid surprises that might lay ahead, we at GMATWhiz have compiled a list that details the GMAT Exam Eligibility criteria that will state answers to questions that range from nationality to the total number of attempts.
+Let’s begin!

 GMAT Exam Eligibility Criteria

 There are multiple questions that students may have before they take the GMAT.
 Knowing the right factors that make you eligible before you make up your mind can save you both time and efforts.
 Here is a list of eight factors that will help you determine your eligibility for the GMAT –

 - Academic scores

 - Total work experience

 - Undergraduate degree